idleberg/atomizr.rb/README.md

 ### TextMate bundles

-Since them apm conversion of TextMate bundles requires a specific folder structure, you can use Atomizr to bundle and convert these files.
+Since apm conversion of TextMate bundles requires a specific folder structure, you can use Atomizr to bundle and convert these files.

 Example: